0xabrar/graph/README.md

 # Graph

 **Graph** is a minimal Python library which provides you with a simple API to generate, visualize, and inspect graphs - so you can skip the tedious work of mocking up test graphs.
-If you create a function for performing a traversal on a graph, you can pass your function as an argument to our of our helpers to visualize your traversal.
+If you create a function for performing a traversal on a graph, you can pass your function as an argument to one of our helpers to visualize your traversal.

 # Installation
 You'll need to start with cloning the module.